Image fusion: In remote sensing

-Medical image fusion
+In medical imaging

 Image fusion has become a common term used within medical diagnostics and treatment.
 The term is used when multiple images of a patient are registered and overlaid or merged to provide additional information.
 Fused images may be created from multiple images from the same imaging modality, or by combining information from multiple modalities, such as magnetic resonance image (MRI), computed tomography (CT), positron emission tomography (PET), and single-photon emission computed tomography (SPECT).
 In radiology and radiation oncology, these images serve different purposes.
 For example, CT images are used more often to ascertain differences in tissue density while MRI images are typically used to diagnose brain tumors.

 For accurate diagnosis, radiologists must integrate information from multiple image formats.
 Fused, anatomically consistent images are especially beneficial in diagnosing and treating cancer.
 With the advent of these new technologies, radiation oncologists can take full advantage of intensity modulated radiation therapy (IMRT).
 Being able to overlay diagnostic images into radiation planning images results in more accurate IMRT target tumor volumes.